Bushcraft delayed because of COVID-19

-One of the best ways of learning the skills needed for going into the hills is to get yourself on one of the Bushcraft Instruction courses run by the Club.
-They're also a really great way of getting to know others who may not yet be club members or are relatively inexperienced.
+As a new TTC member, one of the best ways of learning the skills needed for going into the hills is to attend a Bushcraft Instruction course run by the Club.
+They're also a really great way of getting to know others who are also new to the club or are relatively inexperienced.

 Who is the course for?

-The course is for people who are new to tramping or those with some experience who want to brush up their skills or just build their confidence.
+The course is for people who are new to tramping or just want to build their confidence.
 Itís also a great way to meet new people.
-Both club members and non-members are welcome.
+Participants are required to become a member of the Tararua Tramping Club.

 What will you learn

-Courses are run by experienced people who will provide you with the latest techniques and will cover such things as:
+Courses are run by experienced people who will share with you with their techniques and will cover such things as: